When it comes to Christmas, the royals don't do things by halves.

 Amongst the black-tie dinners, decadant breakfasts and church services galore, it's a wonder the royals even have time to open presents.

 And while many of the adult royals might look at the festive season as a rather exhausting occasion, we can't forget the little ones who undoubtedly see Christmas as a magical time full of novelty gifts, treats-a-plenty and running amok with their fellow young relatives.

-From adorable Christmas photos to the unexpected time presents are actually opened, keep scrolling as we round up how the young European royal tots are celebrating the festive season this year.
+From adorable Christmas photos to the unexpected time presents are actually opened, keep scrolling as we round up how the young British and European royal tots are celebrating the festive season this year, lockdown or no lockdown.

 The wider British royal family usually have a jam-packed schedule of socialising when it comes to the big day.
-This includes a dinner at Sandringham, Norfolk on Christmas Eve, while Christmas morning starts with a full English breakfast.
+In previous years, they indulge in a dinner at Sandringham, Norfolk on Christmas Eve, while Christmas morning starts with a full English breakfast.